Establishing Master Data Strategies Ahead of MDM Implantations

 Incomplete records sow the seeds of confusion down the line, as business users can’t depend upon the same information being available for each contact or entity.

-Uncovering connections between entities can make your data more valuable, but first you need to implement a process to define these relationships (a data enrichment program).
+Uncovering connections between business entities can make your sales and marketing data more useful, but first you need to implement a process to define these relationships.
+Clarifying distinct business connections, and applying it across your (a data enrichment program).

 No piece of software is an island; people must build applications with master data in mind so that each program can understand data produced by another.